-- Foreign organizations and individuals that do not have any permanent establishment in Vietnam but have income arising within this nation and have not fully complied with regulations on accounting, invoice and document (except those engaging in exploring and exploiting oil or gas);
+- Foreign organizations and individuals that do not have a permanent establishment in Vietnam but have income arising within this nation and have not fully complied with regulations on accounting, invoice, and document (except those engaging in exploring and exploiting oil or gas);

 - Other economic organizations.

-According to the direct method, the payable VAT amount is calculated as follows:
+Following the direct method, you can calculate your payable VAT amount as follows:

 [Payable VAT amount = Revenue x Regulated rate (%)]

-The regulated rate (%) varies according to different sectors.
-To be specific:
+The regulated rate (%) varies in different sectors, which specifically include:

-Please do note that the above formula does not apply to trading or producing golds, slivers and precious stones.
-For these kinds of products, [the payable amount = Bid-ask Spread x Regulated VAT rate for these products].
+Please do note that the above formula does not apply to trading or producing golds, slivers, and precious stones.

 4. Vietnam VAT Declaration

-All organizations and individuals producing or trading taxable products in Vietnam must register for VAT and declare VAT on a monthly basis or quarterly basis.
+Generally, if your business producing or trading taxable products in Vietnam, you must register for VAT and declare VAT on a monthly basis or quarterly basis.

-For a monthly basis, taxpayers need to file VAT returns within 20 days after a month ends.
+Meanwhile, on a quarterly basis, you need to file VAT returns within 30 days after a quarter-end.

-Meanwhile, for a quarterly basis, taxpayers need to file VAT returns within 30 days after a quarter end.
-Essentially, according to Section 15 of Resolution No.151/2014/TT-BTC on tax amendment, all taxpayers that have revenue from the previous year no more than 50 billion VND must adopt a quarterly declaration.
+Essentially, according to Section 15 of Resolution No.151/2014/TT-BTC on tax amendment, if you have revenue from the previous year no more than 50 billion VND, you must adopt a quarterly declaration.

-Notwithstanding what has been stated above, there are some types of products that need not be declared, for example, certain kinds of compensation, certain services rendered by foreign organizations that do not have permanent establishments in Vietnam, or others regulated by law.
+For example, certain kinds of compensation, services rendered by foreign organizations that do not have permanent establishments in Vietnam, or others regulated by law.